The

 - In most countries the mains frequency is held to within a

-affected by these
+not be affected by these frequency variations.
+If the

-construction site - then the AC frequency from the generator
+system - such as at a construction site - then the AC

-filter to work effectively!
+for the filter to work effectively!

 - I have long-used a 1 kHz tone for testing and alignment,